 Regional Stormwater Monitoring Program

-The stormwater program during the first permit term (1996 - 2001) was designed to capture runoff data from smaller, single land use watersheds.
-While the analysis of these samples indicated the typical runoff characteristics of each specific land use, the data did not evaluate the impacts on receiving streams.
-The primary goal of the second permit term (2006 - 2010) was to determine long-term trends and assess the impact of stormwater discharge on receiving stream quality.
-This data will also serve as a baseline for future analysis.
-The participating entities are in a third permit term (2011 - 2016) to continue the assessment of urban impact on receiving stream water quality and to document any improvement from best management practice implementation.
+The Regional Stormwater Monitoring Program has been in operation since 1996.
+The goal of the initial program term (1996-2001) was to capture and analyze runoff data from smaller, single land use watersheds.
+While the analysis of those samples indicated the runoff characteristics of each specific land use, the data was not sufficient to characterize the impacts on receiving streams.
+The primary goal of subsequent program terms has been to determine long-term trends water quality, assess urban impact on receiving streams, and to document improvements to water quality from the implementation of best management practices.

 Papers and Presentations